 There are two general things you can do when maintenance CapEx is not given or implied:

-If you want to avoid vague maintenance CapEx estimates, or if you want to double-check any assumptions you may have made, then it's never a bad idea to read the next section where formulas will be used to calculate maintenance CapEx.
+If you want to avoid vague maintenance CapEx estimates, or if you want to double-check any assumptions you may have made, then it's never a bad idea to read the next section where a more involved process will be used to calculate maintenance CapEx.
 However, if you feel confident in the maintenance CapEx you have estimated, there is nothing wrong with computing owners earnings from here on.

 Maintenance CapEx = Depreciation and amortization